gitdeath/tabletop_scheduler/docs/USER_GUIDE.md

 Use this form to set up a new session.
 - **Event Title**: The name of your session (e.g., "D&D Campaign Session 4").
 - **Description**: Optional details about what you're playing or what players need to bring.
-- **Telegram Invite Link**: If you have a Telegram group, paste the invite link here.
-This helps the bot (if used) provide a "Join Chat" button to attendees.
-- **Your Telegram Handle**: Enter your username (e.g., `@MyHandle`).
-This is crucial for **Account Recovery**—if you lose the manager link, you can ask the bot to DM it to you.
 - **Minimum Players**: The logic engine uses this to highlight "Valid" slots where enough people are available.
 - **Propose Time Slots**: Click "Add Time Slot" to pick dates and times.
 You can add as many as you like.